Silme Domingo: Biography

 Silme Domingo was born in Killeen, Texas, on January 25, 1952, one of five children of Nemesio and Adelina Domingo.
 His family relocated to Seattle in 1960, where he grew up.
 Domingo attended Ballard High School and later graduated with honors from the University of Washington, where he became active in student activism.

 During the 1970s, he participated in efforts to preserve Seattle's International District.
-In 1974, he joined the Union of Democratic Filipinos KDP) and helped establish its Seattle chapter, which organized the first local protest against the Marcos dictatorship in the Philippines.
+In 1974, he joined the Union of Democratic Filipinos and helped establish its Seattle chapter, which organized the first local protest against the Marcos dictatorship in the Philippines.

 Domingo co-founded the Alaska Cannery Workers Association, a civil rights organization that pursued legal action against discriminatory practices in Alaska canneries, where Filipino American, Anglo American, and Indigenous workers were often segregated and treated unequally.
 Together with fellow organizer and close friend Gene Viernes, Domingo was later elected as an officer in Seattle's Cannery Workers and Farm Laborers Union, Local 37, running on a platform promoting union democracy and anti-corruption.

 He was survived by his two children, Ligaya and Kalayaan.